4rge/Shell-Script-Templates/Cli-With-Help-Menu/README.md

 ### Usage
 #### Prerequisites
 - Ensure you have a Bash-compliant shell available (e.g., on Linux, macOS, or WSL on Windows).
+- Ensure you have Python installed if running .py version.

 ## Default Command-Line Options
 -g : Print the GPL license notification.